alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Anne-Lee-Steele/weekly-meetings.md

 * [2022-03-25](#2022-03-25)
 * [2022-08-23](#2022-08-23)

+# 2022-09-20
 ### Questions for MS
-- Outreachy: planning for next season
+- Outreachy: planning for next season after conversations with OLS team :)
-- Civic tech -
+- Civic tech: n
 - Ask from Sophia: connecting AIM to Scriberia (short dash?)
 - Collaboration Cafe: Batool & Asma presenting, time used by TTW team for organising teams, M from Genomics England may be setting up community room, will check-in about other tasks.
 - Slack Audit: ready to propose changes: https://docs.google.com/spreadsheets/d/11MmzROZGpSkzoB01ATOTpklXrIg86eKSm1xUmPZuhlA/edit#gid=547657140 (post on slack + github discussion)